 Population

-The District Enterprises consist of an Apache Burger (Fast Food Restaurant and Travel center), Apache Security, Apache Cleaning Services, Equipment Rental (Heavy Machinery Rentals), Soda Canyon Complex (Trailer/RV park) and True Value Hardware Store.
+The District Enterprises include Apache Burger (Fast Food Restaurant and Travel center), Apache Security, Apache Cleaning Services, Equipment Rental (Heavy Machinery Rentals), Soda Canyon Complex (Trailer/RV park), and True Value Hardware Store.

 Small businesses in the area consist of a small convenience store called Nolines, Randall Enterprises which offers portable toilets and commercial solid waste disposal, and Native Dynamics which handles residential and commercial solid waste disposal.